maetl/calyx/CONTRIBUTING.md

 Examples of unacceptable behaviour by participants include the use of sexual language or imagery, derogatory comments or personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 The maintainer has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
-Project maintainers who do not follow the Code of Conduct may be removed from the project team.

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by opening an issue or contacting the author and maintainer.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by opening an issue or contacting the maintainer.

 *From the [Contributor Covenant](http://contributor-covenant.org), version 1.0.0, available at [http://contributor-covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/).*